CARTAvis/carta-archived/README.md

 # Build CARTA program

-## Choose the location of build folder
+## Step1 - Choose the location of build folder

 Suggested path:

 `mkdir -p $CARTAWORKHOME/CARTAvis/build`

+## Step2 - Build needed Qooxdoo JavaScript UI files of CARTA

+cd `your-carta-work`, execute `./CARTAvis/carta/scripts/buildUIfile.sh`.
+This step is not necessary to be executed before buliding CARTA (Qt-c++ program).
+Without this, you will see blank UI when you launching CARTA.
+Also, if you just modify JavaScript UI file but do not add new JavaScript class, you do not need to build again.

-## Use command line to build
+## Step3 - use command line to build

 1. Install required libraries when building CARTA